INFORM Hub Spring 2026 Funding Call opens on 16th February 2026

 Business Interaction Vouchers (BIVs), with a maximum grant award of £50,000, are available to fund proof-of-principle projects.
 These projects, lasting up to six months, should foster stronger collaborations between academia and industry.
 A key focus is addressing significant scientific questions relevant to INFORM.
 While not mandatory, in-kind industrial contributions, such as access to facilities or materials, are strongly encouraged and welcomed.

 Feasibility Awards of up to £100,000 each are available to support projects that have progressed beyond the Business Interaction Voucher (BIV) stage.
-These awards focus on advancing translational and commercialization activities that drive innovation.
+These awards focus on advancing translational and commercialisation activities that drive innovation.
 Projects may include, for example, the development and validation of target populations for novel functional foods.
 A key requirement of Feasibility awards is that industrial collaborators provide matching contributions, either in cash or in-kind.

-Flexible Mobility Awards (FMA)
+- Flexible Mobility Awards (FMA)

 Flexible Mobility Awards (FMAs) are available to facilitate collaboration and exchange between academia and industry within the INFORM remit.
 These awards support the professional development of early-career researchers, technicians, and industry professionals seeking to expand their skill sets.
 The acquired skills should contribute to professional growth, advance research within the field, broaden collaborative networks, strengthen industry/academic relationships, and gather practical evidence on the health benefits of functional foods.

-We are offering two types of FMAs:
+We offer two types of FMAs:

 - Flexible mobility award – placements